Ways to Earn Interest on Your Pension

 Luckily, consumer sites such as Which provide a good steer on the kind of things to think about.
 They have also broken down their retirement spending graphs to help couples and singles save for either a Essential, Comfortable or Luxury retirement.

-According to their 2019 survey, the average retired household spent around £2,200 a month (roughly £27,000 a year).
+The average retired household spent around £2,340 a month (roughly £28,000 a year).
 That included luxuries such as European holidays, hobbies and eating out.
-Those who liked to take long-haul trips and replace their car every five years were aiming for a retirement pot of around £42,000 per year.
+Those who liked to take long-haul trips and replace their car every five years were aiming for a retirement pot that could support spending around £44,000 per year for a two-person household to fund a more luxurious lifestyle.

 Different ways to invest with your pensions